Ryan Holiday: Life Is Too Short to Be a Bootlicker

 what Stoic philosophy is,

-is not just this sort of moral philosophy, an ethical framework, and philosophy for rationality.
-I just think

-life's too short to be a bootlicker, you know?
+is not just this sort of moral philosophy and ethical framework and philosophy for rationality.
+I just think like life's too short to be a bootlicker, you know?

 And there was this whole group of Stoics known as the sort of Stoic opposition who just didn't want to deal with Nero.
 They didn't want to deal with Domitian.

 At one point, the Stoic philosophers were such perpetual thorns in the side of the sort of powers that be that all philosophers are banned from Rome.
 So Epictetus spends the rest of his life in exile.

 There's this Stoic named Agrippinus who's fascinating, who's told, you know, why don't you blend in a little bit more?
 Isn't this dangerous?

 And he goes, you know, everyone else can be the white threads.
-I prefer to be the red thread in the garment that makes it beautiful.
+I prefer to be the red thread thread in the garment that makes it beautiful.

 His point is like, you should be yourself.